 Rotherham Doncaster and South Humber NHS Foundation Trust (RDaSH) believes in fairness, equality and above all values diversity in all aspects of its work.

-RDaSH is committed to building a valued workforce which reflects the wide diversity of the community it serves, enabling it to deliver the best possible mental health services to the community.
+The Trust is committed to building a valued workforce which reflects the wide diversity of the community it serves, enabling it to deliver the best possible health services to the community.

+We have a clear commitment within The Workforce Strategy to develop and promote a culture within the Trust, which is diverse, where individual differences are valued and respected and to further develop a workforce which reflects the community we serve.
 The Trust also aims to ensure that it employs and develops a healthcare workforce that is diverse, non-discriminatory and appropriate to deliver modern healthcare.
 Valuing the differences of each team member is a fundamental component of the Trust.
-It enables its staff to create respectful work environments, build enthusiastic teams, and better understand service users’ changing needs.
+It enables its staff to create respectful work environments, build enthusiastic teams, and better understand patients / service users’ changing needs.

 In this way the Trust is able to deliver quality care and services while giving service users the opportunity to reach their full potential.